sc932/ARP/README.md

 ### Using Google Collab (free, but Google account required)

-1. First, download the git repo and put it in your Google Drive
+1. First, download the git repo (try using the github client: https://desktop.github.com/) and put it in your Google Drive
-2. Open
+2. Open the notebook

 ## Local Installation